Signals (Singapore Army): History

-The Signals formation originated in 1954 when the Signals Corps of the Singapore Volunteer Corps was reorganised to form the Independent Brigade Signal Squadron of the Singapore Military Forces.
+The Signal formation originated in 1954 when the Signals Corps of the Singapore Volunteer Corps was reorganised to form the Independent Brigade Signal Squadron of the Singapore Military Forces.
 When Singapore merged with the Federation of Malaysia in 1963, the squadron was absorbed into the Malaysian Armed Forces as the 4th Federal Infantry Brigade Signal Squadron based at Fort Canning in Singapore.
 When the Malaysian Army's Royal Signals Regiment was reorganised in 1965, the squadron was renamed the 4th Malaysian Signal Squadron.

 Following the separation of Singapore from Malaysia in August 1965, the 4th Malaysian Signal Squadron continued to operate in Singapore and the 56 Singaporeans (2 officers and 54 men) in the squadron continued serving until they were mustered out on 28 February 1966.
 On 1 March 1966, the Singaporeans who used to be in the 4th Malaysian Signal Squadron gathered at Beach Road Camp to form the 1st Signal Corps of the Singapore Armed Forces.
 In June 1966, the Singapore Armed Forces established a Communications and Electronics (C&E) Department in the General Staff Division of the Ministry of the Interior and Defence (MID) at Pearl's Hill.

 On 6 February 1967, the MID Signal Battalion was created with personnel from the 1st Signal Corps forming the nucleus of the unit.
 The battalion's commanding officer was Captain Winston Choo, who later became Singapore's first defence chief.

 On 28 March 1967, the SAFTI Signal Wing was established at Pasir Laba Camp to train signallers in signal communications and voice procedures.
 In 1968, the SAFTI Signal Wing became a separate unit and was renamed School of Signals.

 The C&E Department was re-staffed and renamed HQ C&E in August 1970.
 In the same year, the former Ministry of the Interior and Defence (MID) split into the Ministry of Home Affairs and Ministry of Defence (MINDEF), so the MID Signal Battalion was renamed MINDEF Signal Battalion.
 The Signals formation also received the state colours and its regimental colours on 22 January 1977 from President Benjamin Henry Sheares.